Introduction

 sudo /etc/init.d/nginx start

-If run successfully, the terminal output will display the following:
+If it runs successfully, the terminal output will display a message that the process has started.

 Nginx Restart